jjbergman/iliaslatina/IL-translation.md

 44 He pled his case.

-44 Moved by his priest's plea, Apollo wrought great sorrow on the Danaans by sending a plague that infected every soldier.
+44 Moved by his priest's plea, Apollo gave the Danaans bitter sorrow by sending a plague that infected every soldier. @(is acerbis luctibus describing Chryses' prayer or what Apollo did to the Danaans?)

 46 The Greeks fell to ruin.
 There was hardly enough land for all the funeral pyres and tombs, and hardly enough air for the fires.

 48 After the stars had been seen for the ninth night and the sun shone on the tenth day, illustrious Achilles assembled the Greek chiefs and encouraged Thestorides to reveal the causes of the evil plague.

 52 Then Calchas consulted the gods and found the cause of their misfortune as well as the way to end it.
-He feared the crowd, but with Achilles' protection he said this: "Danaans, if we wish to find refuge from this pestilence, we must placate the will of wrathful Phoebus and return chaste Chryseis to her righteous father."
+He feared the crowd, but with Achilles' protection he said this: "Danaans, if we wish to find refuge from this pestilence, we must placate the will of wrathful Phoebus and return chaste Chryseis to her virtuous father."

 58 He finished speaking.